-Educational Offerings within the Center
+Educational Offerings at the Washington Poison Center

-The Washington Poison Center conducts various clinical rotations and in-house education programs to help prepare practicing health care professionals.
+The Washington Poison Center conducts various clinical rotations and in-house education programs to help prepare practicing healthcare professionals.
 We host on-site trainees from the state universities’ professional schools and programs including medical, pharmacy and nursing students, fellows, residents and other trainees.
 They receive training in how to access information to handle toxic exposures during their careers.

 We bring the training to you